un3481/ts-misc/README.md

 }
 ```

-Using the `SuperGuard` Proxy along with existing Type-Guards will greatly reduce developing time and improve the readability of the code.
+Using the `SuperGuard` object to extend existing Type-Guards will greatly reduce developing time and improve the readability of the code.

+No more need to do several lines of code for checking elements in an `Axios` response object, just add your existing Type-Guards to the `is` pipeline and your type is ensured at compile time.